Barnes & Noble values the strong relationships we have with our publishing partners and the many authors whose works line our bookshelves.

 In addition, our stores annually host thousands of author events to help promote the latest titles to our customers.
 For more information, see How to Be Considered for an Author Event.

 Thousands of self-published authors have joined Barnes & Noble's innovative NOOK Press platform, which recently expanded to allow authors to create not only eBooks, but print books as well.
 NOOK Press features an easy-to-use, self-service program that enables authors to create hardcover, paperback, and digital books for customer purchase both in-store and online.
 Authors can also qualify for the opportunity to participate at in-store events including book signings and discussions, where they can sell their print books and meet fans.
 For more information, visit the NOOK Press page.

 Discover Great New Writers Program

-The Discover Great New Writers Program (link: Discover Great New Writers Program) highlights the best new and undiscovered contemporary writers, and since its inception in 1990, has introduced readers to Neil Gaiman, Elizabeth Gilbert, Khaled Hosseini, Kazuo Ishiguro, Cormac McCarthy, Jodi Picoult, and Michael Pollan, among others.
+The Discover Great New Writers Program highlights the best new and undiscovered contemporary writers, and since its inception in 1990, has introduced readers to Neil Gaiman, Elizabeth Gilbert, Khaled Hosseini, Kazuo Ishiguro, Cormac McCarthy, Jodi Picoult, and Michael Pollan, among others.